ArtFect/BP-translate/README.md

 # BP-translate

 Partial translator for the Japanese Blue Protocol server.
 It only translates strings that are downloaded from the api (quests, items, mobs...)

+So far it does not work if you use a proxy for Blue Protocol.
+VPN is fine

 <img src="https://i.imgur.com/PwC50La.png" alt= “” width="328" height="341">